barrymac/freeplane_openai_addon/README.md

 ... you're done.

+## New Features in v0.3.6
+- **Quick Prompt Shortcut**: Use `Ctrl+Alt+G` to instantly generate content using your saved settings
+- **Persistent Configuration**: Settings are remembered between sessions when "Remember settings" is checked
+- **Direct API Access**: Choose between OpenAI and OpenRouter providers

+To modify saved settings:
+1. Go to **Tools > LLM > Prompt Model**
+2. Adjust settings and click "Save Changes"

 ## Prompt template
 The default prompt should be found in the add-on configuration.
 It is a good starting point for brainstorming ideas.
 You can change it to suit your needs.
 The default prompt is: